dustbringer/dustbringer.github.io/src/markdown/notes/2023-10-30-haskell-to-categories.md

 which are both pretty obvious properties you would expect from an evaluation function.
 This idea can probably be extended to functions parametrised over multiple types.

-## Applicative Functors and Lax Closed Functors
+## Applicative Functors and Lax Monoidal/Closed Functors

-Possibly coming soon.
+The rest is possibly coming soon.

+### Resources

+The structure maps for this case (and another view via the Day convolution) are dealt with in [Bartosz Milewski's blog post on Applicative Functors](https://bartoszmilewski.com/2017/02/06/applicative-functors/).

 ## Monads and Monads